The Future of Bitcoin & Cryptocurrency: 2023 and Beyond

 - The collapse of UST and LUNA.

 All of these factors drove the Bitcoin price to $17,600.
 After that, the market began recovering.
 Bitcoin attempted an upside break above the $22,000 resistance.
-However, in November, one of the largest cryptocurrency exchanges, FTX, collapsed.
+However, in November, one of the largest crypto exchanges, FTX, collapsed.
 This event made Bitcoin plunge to $15,600.

 Crypto Market Predictions for 2023